Getting Up to Speed on Multi-Agent Systems, Part 1: The Landscape

 The two-wave framing is tidy, which should make you suspicious.
 Some things it flattens or misses:

 Parallel threads run outside the waves entirely.
-The debate papers are a cluster of their own, focused on multiple instances of the same model arguing with each other.
-They barely cite the coordination-theory papers and mostly don’t get cited back.
+Du et al. appears on the Wave 1 timeline because it landed in the same window and poses the same headline question (many LLMs versus one), but the debate line of work is its own cluster: multiple instances of the same model arguing, with a citation graph that barely touches coordination-theory papers and rarely gets cited back by them.
+The timeline entry is chronology, not a claim that debate belongs in ChatDev’s intellectual neighborhood; Part 5 treats debate as that parallel thread.
 Generative Agents is a social simulation paper that sits uncomfortably in wave 1 because it came out in 2023, but its descendants (game agents, persona simulations) are their own research community.
 Distributed-systems-adjacent work on shared state and coordination avoidance is a separate thread that’s only now starting to touch the MAS literature.

 Individual papers don’t fit cleanly.
 AutoGen is a 2023 paper that kept evolving through 2024.
 The Anthropic research post is engineering content, not a research paper.
 Magentic-One sits between the agentic coding turn and the reliability wave.
 Calling any of these “wave 1” or “wave 2” is a judgment call, not a fact.